prometheus/docs/content/docs/concepts/jobs_instances.md

 # Jobs and instances

-In Prometheus terms, a destination you can scrape is called an _instance_, usually corresponding to a single process.
-Instances are scraped by _targets_, which represent one or more ways an instance can be scraped.
-A collection of targets with the same purpose, a process replicated for scalability or reliability for example, is called a _job_.
+In Prometheus terms, an endpoint you can scrape is called an _instance_, usually corresponding to a single process.
+A collection of instances with the same purpose, a process replicated for scalability or reliability for example, is called a _job_.

 For example, an API server job with four replicated instances: